Haryaksh1/Haryaksh1/README.md

 ## 👋 Hi there!
 I'm Haryaksh Bhardwaj

 👀 I'm fascinated by the intersection of mathematics and machine learning, exploring how computational techniques can unravel complex problems across domains.
+My work spans from cross-lingual embeddings to AI-driven healthcare solutions.

+✨ I am seeking internships and collaboration opportunities in Artificial Intelligence and Data Science..

-💞️ Currently diving deep into Natural Language Processing (NLP) and Large Language Models (LLMs).
+💞️ Currently, I am diving deep into Natural Language Processing (NLP), focusing on Large Language Models (LLMs).

-📫 Reach me: f20220900@goa.bits-pilani.ac.in | [LinkedIn](https://www.linkedin.com/in/haryaksh-manuh-bhardwaj/)
+📫 How to reach me: f20220900@goa.bits-pilani.ac.in | https://www.linkedin.com/in/haryaksh-manuh-bhardwaj/

 ⚡ Fun fact: Mathematics is the language in which AI speaks its most profound truths 📐